 What You Should Do

 We hope that most problems can be sorted out easily and quickly, often at the time they arise with the person concerned.
 If your problem cannot be sorted out this way and you wish to make a complaint we would like you to let us know as soon as possible.

-Complaints in writing should be addressed to Kerri Hunter, Practice Manager.
-Alternatively you may request an appointment with Kerri in order to discuss your concerns.
+Complaints in writing should be addressed to Maxine Tyson, Practice Manager.
+Alternatively you may request an appointment with Maxine in order to discuss your concerns.

 What We Will Do

 We will acknowledge your complaint within two working days and aim to have looked into your complaint within ten working days of the date that you raised it with us.
 We will then offer you an explanation, or a meeting with the people involved.

 Please note that we keep strict rules of medical confidentiality.
 If you are complaining on behalf of someone else we have to know that you have their permission to do so.
 A note signed by the person concerend will be needed, unless they incapable of doing so (due to illness).